kbengine/kbengine/kbe/src/lib/python/Doc/library/zipfile.rst

       It is possible that files are created outside of *path*, e.g. members that have absolute filenames starting with ``"/"`` or filenames with two dots ``".."``.

+   .. versionchanged:: 3.2.4
+      The zipfile module attempts to prevent that.
+See :meth:`extract` note.

 .. method:: ZipFile.printdir()